--Cameron Kasky, a 17-year-old student who survived the mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida, in 2018260
+-Cameron Kasky, a 17-year-old student who survived the mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida, in 2018

-People died from gunshot wounds in the United States.
+We have a problem with gun violence in America.
+In 2020, 45,222 people died from gunshot wounds in the United States.
 This number translates into 14.6 gun deaths per 100,000 people, including suicides and murders, according to a Pew Research Center report in April 2023.
 By comparison, Australia reported one gun death per 100,000 population.
 That means you are more than 14 times more likely to be shot and killed in the United States than in Australia.
-In Japan in 2017, only

-0.04 of every 100,000 people were gun death victims, according to the Institute for Health Metrics and Evaluation.
-For Health Metrics are 300 times more likely than in Japan.
+In Japan in 2017, only 0.04 of every 100,000 people were gun death victims, according to the Institute for Health Metrics and Evaluation.
+Your chances of being shot and killed in the United States are 300 times more likely than in Japan.
 Firearms recently became the number one cause of death for children in the United States, surpassing motor vehicle deaths.
 The leaders of our country have done nothing to address a problem that will most likely kill another 45,000 people in the coming year.
 Just think about it.
 In the next 365 days, more than 45,000 people in the United States will die of gunshot wounds.
 We know this, and our leaders are doing nothing about it.
 In Australia that number will be 3,478, and in Japan that number will be 150, and our leaders have done nothing to solve the problem.

 Why is the United States so much more violent than any other wealthy nation?
 Why are your chances of being shot so much higher in the United States than in any other wealthy nation?
 The answer is that, unlike any other civilized country in the world, we lack simple gun control laws.
 Our leaders have failed to protect us.
-If we really care about the 45,000 people dying every year, if we really care about the 85,000 people being injured every year, 266 if we really truly want our children to be safe at school, if we truly want people to be able to go to concerts or sporting events or high school graduations and feel safe, then we have to change our gun laws.
+If we really care about the 45,000 people dying every year, if we really care about the 85,000 people being injured every year, if we really truly want our children to be safe at school, if we truly want people to be able to go to concerts or sporting events or high school graduations and feel safe, then we have to change our gun laws.
 My belief that we need to change our gun laws is based on the following facts:

 1. WE ARE THE MOST VIOLENT HIGH-INCOME COUNTRY IN THE WORLD.
 NO OTHER COUNTRY IS EVEN CLOSE.
 Why are gun deaths in Australia so low?
 I will give you two guesses: (A) They have the same gun laws as the United States, but they have really nice people, or (B) They had a big gun problem in Australia, and the Government changed the laws in 1996 to ban all automatic and semi-automatic weapons.
-267 If you picked B, you are the winner!
+If you picked B, you are the winner!
 The sad truth is that the United States is one of the most violent countries in the world, and our leaders have done nothing to solve the problem.